Quick Service Guide 708

 Mailers may prepare mailings without applying pressure-sensitive labels to the top mailpiece of bundles by using a specific OEL above the address block or on the address label on the top mailpiece of a bundle.

 Mailers receiving address corrections through Address Change Service (ACS) may use the first eight positions on the left side of the OEL for the ACS participant code.
-ACS codes must be printed in a non-narrow variant of Helvetica or Arial sans serif fonts in a range of 10 to 12 points (see Publication 8A, Address Change Service - Traditional, or Publication 8B, Address Change Service One Code ACS for details).
+ACS codes must be printed in a non-narrow variant of Helvetica or Arial sans serif fonts in a range of 10 to 12 points (see Publication 8A, Address Change Service - Traditional, or Publication 8B, One Code ACS Technical Guide for details).

 Carrier Route Information (708.8.0)

-Bundles made up to individual carrier routes, rural routes, highway contract routes, post office box sections, or general delivery units may be prepared without a facing slip if the standards in 708.8.1 are met.
-These standards apply to automation carrier route First-Class Mail, carrier route Periodicals, Enhanced Carrier Route Standard Mail, and carrier route Bound Printed Matter mailings.
-For preparation of facing slips, see 235.2.11 for First-Class Mail letters, 245.2.11 for Standard Mail letters, 345.2.13 for Standard Mail flats, 365.2.12 for Bound Printed Matter flats, 445.2.11 for Standard Mail Parcels, 465.2.11 for Bound Printed Matter Parcels, and 707.19.15 for Periodicals.
+Bundles made up to individual carrier routes, rural routes, highway contract routes, Post Office box sections, or general delivery units may be prepared without a facing slip if the standards in 708.8.1 are met.
+These standards apply to carrier route Periodicals, Enhanced Carrier Route Standard Mail, and carrier route Bound Printed Matter mailings.
+For preparation of facing slips, see 601.2.0.

 Carrier route information consisting of a descriptive prefix (or its abbreviation), plus a route number or numeric code, must be on the top line of the address, either alone or with other optional information.
 A minimum of 10 spaces must be allowed for carrier route information when included with other information on the OEL.
 Carrier route information must be preceded by at least two asterisks (**).
 The carrier route information is in addition to the marking standards for the class of mail and price claimed.